The difference between a logline and a tagline

 1. A logline must have the following

-- their goal
+- the protagonist- their goal

 - the antagonist/antagonistic force